Painting and coating workers paint and coat a wide range of products, including cars, jewelry, and ceramics, often with the use of machines.

-Millions of items ranging from cars to furniture are coated by paint, varnish, rustproofing, or other types of liquid applications.
-Painting or coating is used to make a product more attractive or protect it from the elements.
+Painting and coating workers paint items ranging from cars to furniture.
+They apply paint, varnish, rustproofing, or other types of liquid applications to make a product more attractive and protect it from the elements.
 The paint finish on an automobile, for example, makes the vehicle more attractive and provides protection from corrosion.

-Before workers begin to apply the paint or other coating, they often need to prepare the surface by sanding or cleaning it carefully to prevent dust from becoming trapped under the paint.
-Masking is frequently required and involves carefully covering portions of the product with tape and paper.
+Before workers begin to apply the paint or other coating, they often prepare the surface by sanding or cleaning it carefully to prevent dust from becoming trapped under the paint.
+Workers also may mask or cover portions of the product with tape and paper before painting the product.

 After the product is prepared, workers may use a number of techniques to apply the paint or coating.
 A common technique is dipping an item in a large vat of paint or some other coating.
 Spraying products with paint or another coating is also common.
 Many factories use automated painting systems.